istio/istio.io/content/en/news/releases/1.21.x/announcing-1.21/_index.md

 Our new [ambient mode](/blog/2022/introducing-ambient-mesh/) now works across all Kubernetes platforms and CNI implementations.
 Ambient mode has been tested with GKE, AKS, and EKS and all the CNI implementations they offer, 3rd-party CNIs like Calico and Cilium, and platforms like OpenShift, all with solid results.
 The engineering challenges behind this fix were described in [a recent blog post](/blog/2024/inpod-traffic-redirection-ambient/).

-Ambient mode is scheduled to move to Beta in the upcoming Istio 1.22.
+Ambient mode is targeted to move to Beta in the upcoming Istio 1.22.

 ## Upgrading to 1.21